TonyLei43/DataFest2022/README.md

 # DataFest 2022
-Main Github Repo for Data Bruin Group @ DataFest 2022

-Around 80 groups in attendance - advanced to final round of 15 teams
+Welcome to the main Github repo for Data Bruin Group @ DataFest 2022.
+With ~80 teams in attendance, we advanced to the final round of 15 teams.